VedantGiga/Quickdesk/README.md

 ## Features

 - **Secure Authentication & Authorization**
-  Robust JWT-based authentication, with role-based access controls for end-users and agents, ensuring data security and privacy.
+  JWT-based authentication with role-based access controls for end-users and agents.

 - **Advanced Ticket Management**
   Users can create, view, filter, and manage support tickets.
-Agents have access to ticket queues, advanced filtering, and the ability to update statuses and collaborate on tickets through sharing and threaded discussions.
+Agents can update statuses and collaborate on tickets through sharing and threaded discussions.

 - **User Profiles & Customizable Settings**
-  Each user and agent can manage their own profile, personal details, and notification preferences for a personalized experience.
+  Each user and agent can manage their own profile, personal details, and notification preferences.

 - **Agent Collaboration**
-  Tickets can be shared among agents, allowing for teamwork on complex issues.
+  Tickets can be shared among agents, allowing teamwork on complex issues.
 Internal notes and threaded replies facilitate clear communication.

 - **Dashboards & Analytics**
-  Real-time dashboards for users and agents, providing key insights into ticket statuses, category breakdowns, response times, and other support metrics.
+  Real-time dashboards for users and agents, providing key insights into ticket statuses, response times, and other support metrics.

-- **Rich RESTful API**
+- **RESTful API**
-  Clean, versioned REST API built with Express.js, allowing for integration with additional systems or custom frontends.
+  Clean REST API built with Express.js for easy integration with other systems or custom frontends.

-- **Responsive Modern UI**
+- **Responsive Multi-Page UI**
-  The frontend is built with React, delivering a fast, interactive, and mobile-friendly user experience.
+  The frontend is a multi-page React application, delivering a fast, interactive, and mobile-friendly user experience.

 - **Cloud & On-Premise Ready**
   Backend supports both traditional server hosting and serverless cloud deployments (e.g., Firebase Cloud Functions).